 Due to a lack of basic infrastructure, children in Nepal do not have regular access to leisure activities.
 As schools focus mainly on the intellectual development of the children, their social, creative and emotional capabilities remain untapped and underdeveloped.
 Consequently, kids from all backgrounds – rich and poor, educated and uneducated, high and low caste – struggle to find programs to help them grow into responsible citizens in their communities.
 Both Himalayan Life Chitwan and Himalayan Life Pokhara provide spaces for children to develop these areas of their lives.

 - Leisure programs for children of all walks of life.

 - Scouting, sports, day camps, biking, hockey, and adventure programs.

-- Re-integration of socially marginalized kids in society.
+- Integration of marginalized kids to society.

 - Located in Pokhara and Chitwan, Nepal.

 - Serving thousands of kids on a weekly basis.

 - 11 competent and dedicated staff, supported by dozens of volunteers.

 - Incorporated under the Social Welfare Act with the Government of Nepal.

 HL’s biking program changed the life of our friend Santosh.
 Watch his story here.